 However, it’s apparent that more and more, we’re writing things because we think they’re good content, rather than being content with our writing.

 To this end enters the other term I mentioned – niche.
 I see so many people talking about having to have a niche for writing.
-Again, I get the sense of this.
+Again, I do get the sense of this.
 Consistency in a topic area is important, but I sometimes wonder if having a niche runs the risk of your writing becoming stale, predictable and also somewhat limiting.
-I’m probably wrong, but I don’t know if pigeonholing your writing style early on is a great move.
+I’m probably wrong, but I don’t know if pigeonholing your writing style so early on is a great move.

-I’ve spoken to lots of blogger friends about this and almost all of them have said that they’re sick of having the niche that they felt they had to have, but that it’s really hard to reverse down that road once you’ve started out on it.
+I’ve spoken to lots of writers and blogger friends about this and almost all of them have said the same thing; that they’re sick of having the niche that they felt they had to have, but that it’s really hard to reverse back up that road once you’ve started out on it.

-I can see why to be honest.
-You’ve got to be engaged with the work you put out there yourself, otherwise how can you expect other people to be?
-I’m the first to admit I’ll only read stuff if I think it’s got some use or relevance to my life.
+I can see why, to be honest.
+You’ve got to be engaged with the work you put out there yourself, otherwise, how can you expect other people to be?
+I’m the first to admit I’ll only read posts and articles if I think they’ve got some use or relevance to my life.
 I can’t be the only one, surely?

-More than likely it won’t sit well and I’ll never make a billion Ugandan dollars for writing sponsored articles about the latest cleaning contraption to revolutionise the nation, but hey, so fuck.
+More than likely it won’t sit well long term and I’ll never make a billion Ugandan dollars for writing sponsored articles about the latest cleaning contraption to revolutionise the nation, but hey, so what?

 Do you sometimes feel trapped by your niche?
-I’m genuinely interested to know what you think if you’re a blogger.
-Has having a niche helped or hindered your work so far?
-Let me know what you reckon down below or over on Twitter
+I’m genuinely interested to know what you think if you’re a writer, blogger or content creator.